Kitura/Kitura/README.md

    LINKER_FLAGS = -Xlinker -L/usr/local/lib
    ```

-You can find info on contributing to Kitura in our [contributing guidelines](.github/CONTRIBUTING.md).
+You can find more info on contributing to Kitura in our [contributing guidelines](.github/CONTRIBUTING.md).

 ## License